Vettabase/ansible-pmm-client-yum/README.md

 ### Skip variables

 - `stored_procedures_test`: Run stored procedures tests.
 Use after making changes to the stored procedures, or upgrading MariaDB, or changing relevant parts of its configuration.
+- `skip_pmm_client_configure`: Skip configuration of the PMM Client after installing it.
+Useful if no change has to be made, because otherwise the mysql service would be stopped and restarted.

 ## Tags